 No need to overthink this one.
-A post card, a single page of stationary, or better yet a Sandboxx Letter, all have plenty of space to simply tell your recruit that you’re thinking of them.
+A postcard, a single page of stationery, or better yet a Sandboxx Letter, all have plenty of space to simply tell your recruit that you’re thinking of them.
 More times then not recruits are happy to know that you thought of them and that they aren’t alone on this journey.

 Something like the following would work great:

 “Hi Bobby!
 Just wanted you to know I’m thinking of you.
 Keep up the great work.
 You rock!”

 Sandboxx photo suggestion: a quick snapshot of you, the letter sender – selfies welcome.
 Start sending Letters now with the Sandboxx app.

 Basic training is designed to completely break down recruits and build them back up into a warrior.
 Training is physically and mentally demanding and will cause a lot of recruits to doubt themselves, question why they are there, and make them feel hopeless.
 As their support system, you have the opportunity to constantly give them the encouragement and motivation they need to get through the day.

 “Hey Natalie, I know some days can be tough and you miss home a lot.
 Just remember that I/we support you, and I know you can do it!”